 Of the 18 homes that were on the market in Berkeley during November 2022 100% never sold.
 100% are still listed for sale and 0% were taken off the market by the home seller for one reason or another.
 Of all the homes that were for sale at some point during November 2022, only 0% were sold!
 This is not an anomaly.
 The percentage of homes that actually sell in any given month is small when compared to the total number of homes on the market.
 The key to being part of the "sold group" is to hire a Realtor that understands how to price your home correctly based on its location and condition.

 Are there fewer Short Sales and Foreclosures in Berkeley?

-During December 2021 the real estate market in Berkeley consisted of 100% Traditional homes sales.
-That is inline with November 2021 and inline with December 2020.
+During November 2022 the real estate market in Berkeley consisted of 94.4% Traditional homes sales.
+That is inline with October 2022 and a decrease over November 2021 of 5.6%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Berkeley, IL going up or down and by how much?

-On average, sold home prices in Berkeley, IL have appreciated (risen) 5.32% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Berkeley, IL have depreciated (fallen) -1.9% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Berkeley, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
+On average, sold home prices in Berkeley, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.